ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 Based on our new learnings, we will focus on the following:

 1. Update MockClaudeClient (Highest Priority):
-   - Implement the `messages` attribute or property to match the Claude API structure.
+   - Implement the `messages` property returning an object with a `create` method to match the Claude API structure.
    - Add detailed logging to track object initialization and method calls.
    - Ensure all async methods are correctly implemented and consistent in their behavior.